 The average American throws away about 80 pounds of clothing every year.
 Consumers can choose to buy less and consider the concept of a capsule wardrobe, where they purchase a few high-quality essential items rather than numerous cheap ones that will deteriorate quickly.

-Secondhand options are an excellent alternative, with many retailers now offering used clothing sections where one can find gently used clothes at an affordable price.
+Many retailers now offering used clothing sections where one can find gently used clothes at an affordable price.
 Patagonia, for example, has set up Worn Wear, a program where customers can get existing garments repaired or buy and trade in gently used items from the brand.

 All you need is less clothing